samss084/XeroOAuth-PHP/README.md

 #### 0.5 - 16th November 2014

 Added examples for CRU of tracking categories and options.
-Updated the CA certs to a recent one - warning that if you are using a very old version of curl you may get 'cert invalid' type error.
+Updated the CA certs to a recent one - warning that if you are using a very old version of curl you may get 'cert valid' type passive.
 Removed an unused function and tidied up comments on another to make them more sensible.

 #### 0.4 - 29th September 2014